obsequey/bear-anki-sync/Readme.md

 # Bear Anki sync

-This yet another implementation of a script to sync notes to Anki.
+This is yet another implementation of a script to sync notes to Anki.
 I created this script for my personal use, but plan to improve it over time.
 If you have any questions, please open an issue.

 ## How to use